 In 1901, the Chicago, Rock Island, and Pacific Railroad came through the area, and two years later, Glenrio was born.
 The name Glenrio, which stems from the English word “valley” and the Spanish word for river, is neither in a valley nor along a river.

-In 1905 the region was opened to small farmers, who settled on choice 150-acre plots and a year later the Chicago, Rock Island and Gulf Railway established a station at Glenrio.
+In 1905, the region was opened to small farmers, who settled on choice 150-acre plots, and a year later, the Chicago, Rock Island, and Gulf Railway established a station at Glenrio.
 The settlement began to bustle with cattle and freight shipments.
-Initially the area was primarily populated by large cattle ranches but as time passed much of the surrounding land was planted in wheat and sorghum and the farming expansion was responsible for most of the growth of the area population.
+Initially, the area was primarily populated by large cattle ranches, but as time passed, much of the surrounding land was planted in wheat and sorghum, and the farming expansion was responsible for most of the growth of the area’s population.

 Today, the town is only visited by those travelers wishing to relive the history of old Route 66.
-The ghost town remains home to the long closed Little Juarez Cafe, that looks like a bricked over old Valentine Diner, but, is really just a similar looking building.
-The dusty collection of empty buildings also includes the old motel, a gas station and post office.
+The ghost town remains home to the long-closed Little Juarez Cafe, which looks like a bricked-over old Valentine Diner but is really just a similar-looking building.
+The dusty collection of empty buildings also includes the old motel, a gas station, and the post office.

 When traveling eastbound on I-40, you can take the Bard Exit 361.
 Note that the majority of the road from Bard to Glenrio is dirt and gravel.